-Gary M. Sumers Recreation Center
+Gary M. Sumers Recreation Center and Athletic Complex

 The University’s historic Cope and Stewardson Field House has been transformed into a 21st century fitness, athletic and recreation center.
 Completed in 1902, it is a registered historic landmark and was the site of the 1904 Olympics, the first Olympic games held outside of Europe.
 The new Recreation Center, created through the addition and renovation of the Field House, is an innovative, modern facility that honors its legacy.

 A 1980s addition on the north side of the Field House created a visual distraction from its character.
 Designers wrapped the northern addition and the new southern addition in a glass-enclosed colonnade featuring masonry piers capped with restored Indiana limestone.
 This approach respects the architectural integrity of the original structure with an interpretive design that honors its historic context.